inkandswitch/patchwork/e2e/README.md

   shapes from patchwork/base round-trip through the relay.

-Two suites go beyond B1 and need the network (the base module bundle comes from netlify), so they're skipped on firefox: Playwright's Firefox build fails cors fetches made from inside a service worker, and the module bundle (and with it the frame) never loads.
+Two suites go beyond B1 and need the network (the base module bundle comes from netlify).
+They run on chromium only: Playwright's Firefox build fails cors fetches made from inside a service worker, so the module bundle (and with it the frame) never loads, and Playwright's WebKit is too flaky on SW timing and emulation to hold a green suite.

 - `cross-profile-sync.spec.ts` — full UI boot (threepane), a markdown doc created via the create-new menu and edited in CodeMirror, synced between